Gwen Stefani accused of cultural appropriation by wearing dreadlocks in music video

 Her latest collaborator, Paul, 49, had praised her for her love of Jamaica before the song was released.

 "She's been awesome.
 She's a dope artist.
-And she loves reggae from long time," he said to Vibe magazine in June.
+And she loves reggae from long time," he said to Vibe magazine last month.

+He added that she had been going to Jamaica to record since her No Doubt days.